 Preparation

-First, we will prepare the sponge cake batter.
-For this, carefully separate the egg whites from the yolks so that not a drop of yolk gets into the whites.
+First, we will prepare the sponge dough.
+To do this, carefully separate the egg whites from the yolks so that not a drop of yolk gets into the whites.

 Beat the egg whites with a mixer until stiff peaks form.
-Add sugar to the yolks and beat with a mixer until mayonnaise-like consistency.
+Add sugar to the yolks, beat with a mixer until mayonnaise-like consistency.

-Sift the flour and add the baking powder to it.
+Sift the flour, add the baking powder to it.

-In a large bowl, we start combining the beaten egg whites, yolks, and flour.
+In a large bowl, we start to combine the beaten egg whites, yolks, and flour.

 все готове до приготування тіста

-Gently, using a silicone spatula, mix the batter until the lumps of flour disappear.
+Carefully, with the help of a silicone spatula, mix the dough until the flour lumps disappear.

-Pour the resulting mixture into a round springform pan.
+Pour the resulting mass into a round removable form.

 Preheat the oven to 180 degrees (with the top and bottom heating elements on and convection mode) and bake the sponge for 30 minutes.

-Depending on the height of the pan and the characteristics of the oven, this time may vary, so we focus on the golden color of the sponge's surface and also poke it with a wooden skewer.
-If it comes out dry and the batter does not stick to it – the sponge is ready.
+Depending on the height of the form and the characteristics of the oven, this time may vary, so we focus on the golden color of the sponge surface, and also pierce it with a wooden skewer.
+If it comes out dry and the dough does not stick to it – the sponge is ready.

 Remove the sponge from the oven to cool.
-In the meantime, we will prepare the ricotta filling.
+In the meantime, we will prepare the filling with ricotta.
 In a bowl, combine the cheese with powdered sugar and beat with a mixer until smooth.

-Next, divide the prepared mixture into three portions in three separate containers: two with 250 g each, and one with 100 g.
-In the bowls with the same amount of filling, add the candied fruits and drops (in each separately) and mix.
-Leave the smallest container for decorating the cake.
+Next, divide the prepared mass into three portions in three separate containers: two with 250 g each, and one with 100 g.
+In the bowls with the same amount of filling, add the candied fruits and drops (each separately) and mix.
+The smallest container is left for decorating the cake.

 When the sponge has cooled, it's time to cut it into several layers.
 We decided to cut it into three separate layers.
 Cut carefully and slowly so that the sponge does not crumble.

-We will soak each layer with Amaretto, and then place the filling on the soaked layer.
+Each layer will be soaked with Amaretto, and we will place the filling on the soaked layer.

-Cover the cake with a lid and place it in the fridge to soak.
+Cover the cake with a lid and place it in the refrigerator to soak.

-We left it overnight for all the flavors to combine and soak in.
-It is worth mentioning that ricotta is a rather neutral and “even” cheese in terms of flavor qualities, without acidity.
-Therefore, the cake turns out quite sweet.
+We left it overnight for all the flavors to combine and soak.
+It is worth mentioning that ricotta is quite a neutral and "even" cheese in terms of taste, without acidity.
+Therefore, the cake turns out to be quite sweet.
 But this is a rather subjective characteristic that does not diminish its taste qualities.
-After all, cassata is a combination of delicate sponge, citrus candied fruits, almond in the form of liqueur and flakes, and in our case, also chocolate.
+After all, cassata is a combination of delicate sponge, citrus candied fruits, almond in the form of liqueur and flakes, and in our case – also chocolate.

-In the photo – cassata that soaked overnight in the fridge.
+In the photo – cassata that soaked overnight in the refrigerator.
 It turned out quite delicious, despite the visual part, which still needs some work ;)